Move-In Frequently Asked Questions

-A. If a student has authorized the housing department to release their name and contact information, this information will be available from our web-site beginning August 9, 2017.
+A. If a student has authorized the housing department to release their name and contact information, this information will be available from our website beginning August 7, 2018.
 Confirmed residents will receive an email with instructions on how to obtain roommate information.

 Q. Will I be able to change my room or hall after I check in?

 A. Room or hall transfers will begin approximately 2 weeks after the halls open.
 Residents will be emailed detailed instructions on how to request a hall or room transfer shortly after hall opening.